-Whether you are cutting tulips in the spring or planting them in the fall, these tips gathered from gardeners and designers featured in Flower will help you get the best results.
+Whether you are cutting tulips in the spring or planting them in the fall, these tips gathered from gardeners and floral designers featured in Flower will help you get the best results.
 But first, here are some of our favorite tulip arrangements to inspire your springtime creativity.

 Tips for Growing Tulips

 To pre-chill or not to pre-chill: Check with your local cooperative extension service to see if you need to pre-chill your bulbs prior to planting.
-If you pre-chill bulbs in the refrigerator, keep them away from vegetables, because they release a gas that can keep bulbs from flowering.
+If you pre-chill bulbs in the refrigerator, keep them away from vegetables, which release a gas that can keep bulbs from flowering.

 Put cut stems in water immediately.
 If you are purchasing tulips from a store, wrap the cut stems in wet paper towels to keep them from drying before you get them home.